The food industry employs more than 10.2 million workers, according to the U.S. Bureau of Labor Statistics.

-Altogether, the workforce costs restaurants more than just their paychecks, and the cost of labor relative to revenue can be a major contributor to unnecessarily thin profit margins.
-According to point-of-sale technology provider Toast, average restaurant sales per full-time equivalent (FTE), non-supervisory employee in 2015 was $56,000.
-Compare that to $226,000 per grocery store worker.
+Altogether, the food service workforce costs restaurants and the like more than just their paychecks.
+It also impacts the cost of labor, relative to revenue which can be a major contributor to unnecessarily thin profit margins.
+According to point-of-sale technology provider Toast, average restaurant sales per full-time equivalent (FTE), non-supervisory employee was $56,000.
+Compare that to $226,000 per grocery store or convenience store worker.

-Here’s the good news: technology can answer almost any vulnerability an employee potentially introduces.
-From finding high quality employees – and then keeping them – to driving down error and fraud even as productivity improves, restaurant and food safety technology can rescue restaurants from their weakest link.
-Here’s how.
+Here’s the good news: technology can help answer almost any vulnerability that both new and existing employees introduce in both the front and back of house.
+From finding and training high-quality employees—to keeping and relying on them—to reducing error and fraud, using a strong food safety technology can rescue restaurants from their weakest link.

 Employee Recruitment and Retention: Technology makes it easier to attract, hire, and retain great workers.

-On the surface, high turnover in the service industry is understandable.
-Most restaurant employees – from wait staff to kitchen workers – are using the job to bridge some kind of gap.
-They want to do a good job, but the transient nature of the restaurant industry’s workforce means they feel less loyalty and are less likely to view their role as a career.
+On the surface, high turnover in the food industry is understandable.
+Most restaurant employees—from waitstaff to kitchen workers—are using the job to bridge some kind of gap.
+They want to do a good job, but the transient nature of the industry’s workforce means they feel less loyalty and are less likely to view their role as a career path.

-But make no mistake: deploying technology can have a huge impact on recruitment and retention.
+But make no mistake: employing food safety management technology to help train staff and make their job easier can have a huge impact on recruitment and retention.

 Technology makes the restaurant more attractive to workers.

-Technology is second-nature to today’s workforce; it’s trying to get things done without technological tools that cause problems for them.
+Technology is second nature to today’s workforce; trying to get work done without technological tools causes major problems.
 This is particularly true of the younger generation of workers.
-Researchers from PwC’s found that a clear majority (59%) of Millennials say that an employer’s provision of state-of-the-art technology was important to them when considering a job.
+Researchers from PwC found that a clear majority (59%) of Millennials say that an employer’s provision of state-of-the-art technology was important to them when considering a job.

-But it has the same effect for employees of all ages.
-One of our clients, a small local chain, recently hired a new 40-something manager who had previously worked for 12 years as a General Manager at a Big Box, nationwide chain.
+But it has the same effect for training employees of all ages.
+One client - a small local chain, recently hired a new 40-something manager who had previously worked for 12 years as a General Manager at a big-box, nationwide chain.
 Why did he move to a smaller operation?
 In his words: “I was blown away when they started showing me the different technology that they use within the stores.”

 Technology makes it easier to do their jobs.

-One major reason technology can have this kind of impact on recruiting: technology makes people better at what they do.
+One major reason technology can have a positive impact on recruiting: it makes people more efficient at what they do.
 That PwC research report also found that four out of five respondents (78%) believe that access to technology makes them more effective at work.

-That particularly helps with employees with skills or language gaps.
-Many restaurant workers do not speak English as their primary language, for example, which makes language-intensive tasks (like checklists, logging, and reporting) take longer and more difficult to complete.
+That particularly helps in training sessions with employees with skills or language gaps.
+Many restaurant workers don’t speak English as their primary language, for example, which renders language-intensive tasks (like paper checklists, data capture, and reporting) longer and more difficult to complete.

-A digital checklist, for example, can be completed with a minimum of taps and swipes, and wireless probes can automatically fill in temperature data in just three or four seconds.
-The apps are highly directive with visual cues that lead the user through the process, step by step.
+An automated digital checklist, for example, can be completed with minimum taps and swipes, and wireless probes can automatically fill in temperature recordings in just three or four seconds.
+The checklist app is highly directive with visual cues that lead the user through the process, step by step.
 It makes an otherwise tedious and time-consuming task simpler than sending a text message.
-Although our focus is on food safety, it’s worth noting that other restaurant technologies also have similar beneficial effects here.
+Although our focus is on food safety management solutions, it’s worth noting that other restaurant technologies also have similar beneficial effects here.
 Consider handheld server tablets.
-Instead of manually relaying orders to the kitchen – another time-consuming process prone to error – servers can place and communicate orders directly from the table.
+Instead of manually relaying orders to the kitchen—another time-consuming process prone to error—servers can place and communicate orders directly from the table.
 This reduces errors, speeds up service, and makes the dining experience easier on everyone.

-The example of the server tablets does more than just streamline the ordering process; it also lines the servers’ pockets with extra tips.
-QSR Online reports that the faster table turn and higher customer satisfaction that results from such technology yields a “30% tip increase due to increased efficiency.”
+The server tablet example does more than streamline the ordering process; it also lines the servers’ pockets with extra tips or corrective actions.
+QSR Online reports that the faster table turn and higher customer satisfaction resulting from such technology yields a “30% tip increase due to increased efficiency.”

-A comparative case study of the restaurant markets in San Francisco (where compensation tends to be higher) and the Research Triangle in North Carolina (where a wider spread of wages means lower wages for entry-level workers) illustrates how higher compensation yields lower turnover and greater stability (see the figure below: turnover in Research Triangle is nearly double San Francisco’s).
+A comparative case study of San Francisco restaurant markets (where compensation tends to be higher) and the Research Triangle in North Carolina (where a wider spread of wages means lower wages for entry-level workers) illustrates how higher compensation yields lower turnover and greater stability (see the figure below: turnover in Research Triangle is nearly double San Francisco’s).